matthewdrees/matthewdrees.github.io/_posts/2025-04-27-homewaters.md

 * Axe for the frozen sea: 10/10.
 * Page count: 196, effective page count: about that.

 I've really enjoyed travel-writing books like [Oaxaca Journal]({% post_url 2024-06-28-oaxaca-journal %}) and [Coming into the Country](https://en.wikipedia.org/wiki/Coming_into_the_Country).
-I like how the Nytimes does "Read your way through <city>", like [Chicago](https://www.nytimes.com/2024/12/11/books/chicago-books-rebecca-makkai.html), where they recommend an interesting collection of books for that city.
+I like how the Nytimes does articles like [Read your way through Chicago](https://www.nytimes.com/2024/12/11/books/chicago-books-rebecca-makkai.html), where they recommend an interesting collection of books for that city.
 They haven't done one for Seattle, but I've been keeping an eye out for books to include.
-There is healthy [subreddit on Books on local (Seattle) history](https://www.reddit.com/r/Seattle/comments/13eabbu/books_on_local_seattle_history/).
+There is healthy [subreddit on Books on local Seattle history](https://www.reddit.com/r/Seattle/comments/13eabbu/books_on_local_seattle_history/).
 This book should 100% be on the list!

 The subtitle says it all "A Human and Natural History of Puget Sound".
 I plan to keep this book on the bookshelf and loan to friends.